ericwq/aprilsh/README.md

 <!-- apk add aprilsh -->
 <!-- ``` -->

-Now you can ssh login to the server and the aprilsh is installed, it's time to start apshd server and login with apsh.
+Now you can ssh login to the server, it's time to start apshd server and login with apsh.

 ```sh
 # start apshd server